menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sidney Center is generally considered to be a blue-collar town.
-38.43% of the Sidney Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sidney Center is a blue-collar town, with 38.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sidney Center is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Sidney Center who work in management occupations (16.22%), office and administrative support (13.07%), and healthcare (7.09%).

 Setting & Lifestyle